adrianfrackowiak/Pomi---Pomodoro-Timer/README.md

 # Pomi - Pomodoro Timer

-Pomi is the app used a customizable pomodoro timer.
-It can help you to stay focus and be more productivity.
+Pomi is the app that used a customizable pomodoro timer.
+It can help you to stay focus and be more productive.
 It's your choice how long you want to study.

 ## How to use